Links to sections below…

 Westfalen Hunting Safaris is a conservation success story that has resulted in a continuously increasing amount of game resulting from decades of meticulous game management.
 We truly care about, believe in and practice conservation through utilization and have absolute respect for nature as do those who choose to hunt with us.

 Our hunting area offers an outstanding opportunity to hunt the magnificent and tough black and tan Hartmann’s Mountain Zebra in its’ natural environment; an experience that will undoubtedly be one of the highlights of your hunting safari.
 Hunting a mountain Zebra in his rocky natural habitat is challenging as well as hugely rewarding.
-Our unrestricted property is also teaming with excellent trophy quality indigenous game such as Greater Kudu, Gemsbok, Red Hartebeest, Warthog, Klipspringer, the diminutive Damara Dik-Dik, Leopard and Cheetah (for info on Leopard and Cheetah hunting click here).
+Our unrestricted property is also teaming with excellent trophy quality indigenous game such as Greater Kudu, Gemsbok, Red Hartebeest, Warthog, Klipspringer, the diminutive Damara Dik-Dik, Leopard and Cheetah (for info on Leopard hunting click here and for info on Cheetah hunting click here).
 To see our complete list of 24 free range species click here.

 Not only are we the only area in the world where you can hunt this diverse combination of truly wild trophy animals but we have one of the rare properties in Namibia where you can encounter free roaming Elephants, which provides wonderful photographic opportunities.
 The Elephants that roam our area can be dangerous and unpredictable, as you would expect wild Elephants to be, and sometimes determine what area we can hunt on any given day.
 We are not just playing with words when we say free range hunting, we are really passionate about keeping Africa’s wildlife wild.
 If you feel that way too, then Westfalen Hunting Safaris is THE place for you to hunt in Namibia!